CarolineHoeg/3sem2020-Week6/README.md

 3. Forms, Lifting State Up, Fetch.

 ## Friday
-1. I haven't done it yet.
+1. I completed all the exercises.
 2. Solutions to the exercises can be found in the folder "04-friday-exercises".
 3. Exam preparation.